 Dartmoor Full Circle 100

-The route skirts the periphery of the northern and southern sections of the moor and uses wild and ancient tracks, moorland villages, woodland and riverside trails, green lanes and quiet country lanes.
-The course includes over 4000 m of ascent and can cross rocky, tussocky and boggy ground.
-The event takes place in late autumn and includes a night section; weather may be cold, rainy or snowy.
+The course skirts the periphery of the moor and uses tracks and trails including woodland and riverside sections, green lanes and quiet country lanes.
+The route passes moorland villages and known landmarks and includes over 4000 m of ascent over rocky, tussocky and boggy Dartmoor terrain.
+Competitors should expect a night section and variable late autumn weather including cold, rain or possible snow.